Advancing Glazes beyond Glass: 10-week course

 - PPE for mixing glazes

-- 15 glaze test tiles in a light/buff clay
+- 50 glaze test tiles in the clay you usually work with

 Materials for glaze tests will be provided as part of the course.